AhmedMohamed056/text-recognition/README.md

 ## how to make photo circle using circleimageview implementation 'de.hdodenhof:circleimageview:3.1.0'

-## how to use navigation components like BottomNavigationView with the selector to determine the color of elements
+## How to use navigation components like BottomNavigationView with the selector to determine the color of elements

 ## how to use recycler-view and list-view to show elements